franzmart/Capstone-1---Initial-Report-and-EDA/README.md

 Now that we have our autoregressive model with the significant predictors, we move on with the models.

-**One ML algorithm**
+**ML model**
 We prepared the train and test datasets from the electricity dataset.
-After that,  we calibrated a Ramdon Forest Model with GridSearchCV and applied to the train dataset.
+Since we are trying to forecast a price, the best selection is an autoregressive model.
+Therefore, we calibrated a Ramdon Forest Autoregressive Model with GridSearchCV and applied to the train dataset.

 The optimal parameters for the model were: 'max_depth': None, 'min_samples_leaf': 2, and 'min_samples_split': 5.

-The Ramdon Forest Model has a RMSE value of 0.07 on the test dataset.
+The Ramdon Forest Autoregressive Model has a RMSE value of 0.07 on the test dataset.

 Lastly, we conducted a simple test.
 We tried to predict the ERCOT day ahead electricity price for last Friday (04/18/2025).
 The actual price at noon was US$ 28.58, and the model price forecast was US$ 31.23.
 The difference is around 3 dollar, which is reasonable.